Third-party RFID credentials

 Based on which low-frequency RFID card format you want to import into Kisi, you need to add different values to the CSV file.
 Fill out only the required fields and leave the rest empty.

-, users will receive one email per card assigned to them.
+• send_email: If set to true, users will receive one email per card assigned to them.